pdiegmann/copilot-study/crawler/README.md

-# Crawlz GitLab Crawler
+# "Crawler" GitLab Crawler

-Crawlz is a Bun-based TypeScript application for scientific and large-scale crawling of GitLab data.
+"Crawler" is a Bun-based TypeScript application for scientific and large-scale crawling of GitLab data.
 It receives jobs from an external web application via Unix socket, processes them with robust anonymization, and stores results in a structured, privacy-preserving format.

 ## Features